-The Grundfos Prize was established by the Poul Due Jensen Foundation in 2001 with the purpose of promoting, acknowledging and supporting national and international research in innovative and foresighted solutions within engineering and scientific areas.
-Solutions, which are useful to the community.
+The Grundfos Prize was established by the Grundfos Foundation in 2001 with the purpose of promoting, acknowledging and supporting national and international research and solutions that are useful to society.

 Nomination of candidates

-Chairman Niels Due Jensen, Poul Due Jensen Foundation,
+– Niels Due Jensen, former Chairman of the Poul Due Jensen Foundation

 The winner will be notified directly in July.
 In the event that the Committee fails to identify a qualified candidate, the prize will not be awarded.